rkingsbury/membrane-toolkit/membrane_toolkit/docs/index.md

 Core functions can be used for standalone calculations, as part of a data analysis pipline, or as building blocks for sophisticated transport models.

-### As an automatic Data Aggregator
+### An automatic Data Aggregator

-membrane-toolkit's [pipeline]() module makes it easy to automatically aggregate and process experimental data.
+membrane-toolkit's `pipeline` module makes it easy to automatically aggregate and process experimental data.
 It leverages the [maggma](https://materialsproject.github.io/maggma/) framework to collect parse data from Excel spreadsheets into versatible objects called Stores that can interface with numerous database providers, including MongoDB, Pandas dataframes, Amazon storage, and more.